 What happens if the action proceeds to Mediation?

-A Mediation is typically booked within three months from when the last Dispute Note was filed.
-The Civil Mediation Office will notify all parties in writing at their addresses for service of the date, time and location for the Mediation.
+A Mediation is typically booked within four months from when the last Dispute Note was filed.
+The Civil Mediation Office will notify all parties in writing by email or mail at their addresses for service of the date, time and location for the Mediation.
 If you are unable to attend the Mediation, you should immediately contact the Mediation Office.
 All parties are required to attend Mediation and may bring a lawyer or agent with them.